Skip to main content

 Dremio can query data stored in S3 in file formats (including delimited, Excel (XLSX), JSON, and Parquet) and table formats (including Apache Iceberg and Delta Lake).

-In the Add Data Source dialog, under Object Storage, click Amazon S3.
+2. In the Add Data dialog, select Amazon S3.

 General

-- Name – In the Name field, enter a name for the Amazon S3 source.
-The name cannot include the following special characters:
+• Name – In the Name field, enter a name for the Amazon S3 connection.
+The name cannot include the following special characters: /, :, [, or ].

-/,:,[, or]. - Authentication – Provide the role that Dremio will assume to gain access to the source:
+• Authentication – Provide the IAM Role ARN that Dremio will assume to gain access to S3:

 Advanced Options

-- Allowlisted buckets – Add an approved S3 bucket in the text field.
+• Allowlisted buckets – Add an approved S3 bucket in the text field.
 You can add multiple S3 buckets.
-When using this option to add specific S3 buckets, you will only be able to see those buckets and not all the buckets that may be available in the source.
+When using this option to add specific S3 buckets, you will only be able to see those buckets and not all the buckets that may be available.
 Buckets entered must be valid.
-Misspelled or nonexistent buckets will not appear in the resulting source.
+Misspelled or nonexistent buckets will be ignored.

 Under Cache Options:

-- Max percent of total available cache space to use when possible – Specifies the disk quota, as a percentage, that a source can use on any single executor node only when local caching is enabled.
+• Max percent of total available cache space to use when possible – Specifies the disk quota, as a percentage, available for this connection on any single executor node when local caching is enabled.
 The default is 100 percent of the total disk space available on the mount point provided for caching.
 You can either manually enter a percentage in the value field or use the arrows to the far right to adjust the percentage.

 Reflection Refresh